mohammad-dehdar/drop-down-menu/README.md

 This project implements a custom dropdown menu component developed using Next.js, React, and TypeScript.

 ## Features
-- Built with React and Next.js 15
+- Built with React and Next.js 14
 - Allows selection from multiple categories with icons
 - Custom styling using SCSS
 - State management with `useState` and handling outside clicks with `useEffect`
 - Fully responsive and customizable
+- this is a reusable component

 ## Installation and Setup